frankshearar/Home/NuGet-package-signing-Errors-and-Warnings.md

 #### Issue
 Certificate not valid in the following cases -
 1. Author certificate was not valid when it was timestamped.

+### NU3013

+#### Issue
+The certificate's private key cannot be read -
+The following certificate cannot be used for package signing as the private key provider is unsupported.

+### NU3014

+#### Issue
+Invalid password was provided for the certificate file '<cert_file_path>'.
+Please provide a valid password using the '-CertificatePassword' option

 ### NU3021